Table of Contents

 - Title tag

 - Themes must be widget-ready in all advertised locations.

 - wp_nav_menu() must be included in at least one theme location.
-All menu locations must not use placeholders such as Add Menu, Set Menu, etc., as this forces the user to either add a menu or modify the theme to remove the placeholder.
+Menu locations may only display placeholders such as Add Menu and Set Menu if the current user is a logged in admin user and no menu has yet been set.

 - All widgets included with WordPress core must display correctly in all widgetized areas and must be appropriately styled to match the theme/demo design.